genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 Amazon Elastic Compute Cloud
 This is where our Dev, Test and Production Instances are housed in the cloud.

+## Endpoint
+A url that gives you access to data from the database of an application.

+In the world of Application Program Interfaces, an endpoint is the place an application goes to find a resource in the application server.

+So, let's say that again.
+An endpoint is a URL.

 ## FIX
 Financial Information Exchange
 A protocol for sending and receiving financial information.